huaweicloud/terraform-provider-huaweicloud/docs/resources/kps_keypair.md

   The default value is `user`.
   Changing this parameter will create a new resource.

-* `encryption_type` - (Optional, String, ForceNew) Specifies encryption mode if manages the private key by HuaweiCloud.
+* `encryption_type` - (Optional, String) Specifies encryption mode if manages the private key by HuaweiCloud.
   The options are as follows:
   - **default**: The default encryption mode.
 Applicable to sites where KMS is not deployed.
   - **kms**: KMS encryption mode.
-  Changing this parameter will create a new resource.

-* `kms_key_name` - (Optional, String, ForceNew) Specifies the KMS key name to encrypt private keys.
+* `kms_key_name` - (Optional, String) Specifies the KMS key name to encrypt private keys.
   It's mandatory when the `encryption_type` is `kms`.
-Changing this parameter will create a new resource.

 * `description` - (Optional, String) Specifies the description of key pair.

 * `public_key` - (Optional, String, ForceNew) Specifies the imported OpenSSH-formatted public key.
+  It is required when import keypair.
 Changing this parameter will create a new resource.

-* `private_key` - (Optional, String, ForceNew) Specifies the imported OpenSSH-formatted private key.
+* `private_key` - (Optional, String) Specifies the imported OpenSSH-formatted private key.
-  Changing this parameter will create a new resource.

 * `key_file` - (Optional, String, ForceNew) Specifies the path of the created private key.
   The private key file (**.pem**) is created only after the resource is created.